Modern China: Clash of Culture & Controversy

 Semester Credits: 3

-This course transports you to China where you relive its past hundred years that have been through a continuous transformation and upheaval affecting every aspect of the lives of its people.
-Whether it is a Confucian monarchy, warlordism, fanatically indoctrinated socialist tyranny, or doctrine less social-capitalism, China has experienced a complete political, cultural, and economic revolution on an unprecedented scale.
+This course transports you to China where you relive its past hundred years that have been through a continuous transformation and rebirth directly impacting the lives of its people.
+Over the decades, China has experienced a Confucian monarchy, social tyranny, and social-capitalism, to name a few.
+It is within this extraordinary country that China has also experienced a complete political, cultural and economic revolution on an unprecedented scale.

-Beginning with the Emperor's overthrow in 1911, you are guided through a century of ever-unfolding drama where you relive the daily anguish, challenges, stress, corruption, and fears experienced by the Chinese people during the beginning and subsequent years of the communist revolution.
-Experience the long and short- term effects of communism on their daily lives, with particular emphasis on the various financial, governmental, educational, and cultural programs.
-In addition, learn about Modern Chinese life since the death of Mao in 1976, and its severe economic challenges that encompass environmental and population areas within this continuing dictatorship.
+Experience the long and short-term effects of communism on the people’s daily lives, with particular emphasis on the various financial, governmental, educational, and cultural programs.
+In addition, learn about Modern Chinese life since the death of Mao Zedong in 1976, and the dichotomy of a capitalistic economy and population areas within its continuing dictatorship.

-The only thing certain is that the rapid and fundamental changes that have framed the last century in China will continue to gain momentum and evolve; and further change the lives and culture of the Chinese people.
-Beginning with an understanding and appreciation of their past, pages of Modern China are brought to life with such vibrancy that you will be anxious to share these emotional and challenging years with your students.
+Beginning with an understanding and appreciation of their past, Modern China is brought to life with such vibrancy that you will be anxious to share these emotional and challenging years with your students.